itinstructor/OregonTrailAdventure/README.md

 [More about the stops along the way](https://www.philipbouchard.com/oregon-trail/real-geography.html)

 # Coding the Adventure

 We are crating a text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
 Here's an overview of how the program works and how to contribute to it.

 1. The main folder has the following files.
    - `main.py` (Game menu)
    - `player.py` (Player class)

-2. Place a copy of the stop.py file file in the stops folder.
+2. Make a duplicate of the stop.py file in the stops folder.
+Rename it to your stop.
 We are following the Oregon trail stops as shown below.
 3. Rename your stop to match one of the stops
    - `start.py` (Starting location: Independence, Missouri)
    - `kansas_river.py` (Kansas River Crossing)